Practice-Led PhD Research

 Dr Paul L Harrison: Senior Lecturer in Contemporary Art Practice, Duncan of Jordanstone College of Art and Design, University of Dundee, 1st Supervisor

-Gair Dunlop: Senior Lecturer in Contemporary Art Practice, Duncan of Jordanstone College of Art and Design, University of Dundee, 2nd Supervisor
+Professor Mary Modeen: Chair of Interdisciplinary Art Practice, Duncan of Jordanstone College of Art and Design, University of Dundee, 2nd Supervisor.

 Promoting the Project Exhibition